dakuglin/front-end-study-guide/README.md

 * Mathematical operation and assignment in one step ( += , -= , *= , /= )
 * var myVar = 1;       myVar += 5;      returns 6

+Global Scope & Functions -
+* Scope refers to visibility of variables
+* Variables defined outside of a function block have global scope
+    * Can be seen everywhere in JS code

+Local Scope & Functions -
+* Variables declared within a function as well a function parameters have local scope
+    * Only visible within given function

 ## Features_of_JavaScript